DEGREES OF FREEDOM-2

 MECHANISM: WHICH HAS MOTION

-A mechanism has links (bodies) connected with each other with one or more constraints.
+A mechanism has connected links connected with one or more constraints.

 TO FIND THE OVERALL NUMBER OF DEGREES OF FREEDOM